Last Modified: 15 Apr 2014

 The Dusun people, the ethnic group of our guides on Mt Kinabalu, are wonderfully warm and friendly people and while here you'll have the opportunity to learn about their traditional way of life.
 The location for our homestay is a village nestled amid picturesque hills in the shadow of Mt Kinabalu, the highest mountain between the Himalayas and New Guinea.

 We stay in multishare accommodation.
 Facilities are basic with shared bathroom and cold water only.
+Generally our groups will stay in simple rooms outside of the families house rather than inside the family home.

 Experience some local Dusun food with a cooking lesson at our homestay.